grant/new-computer-checklist/README.md

 A checklist and list of scripts I should run when getting a new computer or reinstalling OSX.
 I'll feel like a super fast, new machine!

-> This was made on OSX10.11 by Grant Timmerman
+> Updated for OSX10.14 by Grant Timmerman

 Imagine your MacBook was stolen tomorrow.
 Or you started a new job with a new machine fresh off the press.
 Would you be able to recover your favorite settings?

 ## Getting Started

-To get started, simply fork this repo and customize your settings.

-- You should have the following user/pass combinations ready
+You should have the following user/pass combinations ready:
 - Wifi password
 - Apple ID
 - LastPass (Password manager)
-  - iPhone/android phone (2FA)
+- iPhone/Android phone (2FA)

 ## Performance

-Computer performance is extremely important.
-To do our jobs faster, we try to balance two things:
+**Computer performance is extremely important.** To do our jobs faster, we try to balance two things:
-- Use of applications/existing software/HOFs to make our lives **easier**
+- Use of applications to make our lives **easier**
 - Performance/Efficientcy to make our lives **faster**

 ## System Preferences